TJEverett/Quilting_Gallery/README.md

 #### 11/16/2022
 * 1:45 PM - work on designing account component
 * 3:50 PM - end of day
+#### 11/18/2022
+* 2:05 PM - work on CustomModal component
+* 2:45 PM - work on adding a modal for account creation
+* 4:15 PM - end of day

 ### License